 ~Phases in Meiosis 1:

--Prophase 1: homologous chromosomes from tetrads (contains 4 chromatids) and crossing over occurs (they exchange proteins of their chromatids)
+-Prophase 1: homologous chromosomes from tetrads (contains 4 chromatids) and crossing over occurs (they exchange proteins of their chromatids)-Metaphase 1: tetrads line up along middle

 -anaphase 1: homologous chromosomes separate